September start (MSc & PhD applicants):

 - The majority of applicants apply and are accepted for the September start.
 We receive more than 100 applications and 12-14 applicants will be offered admission.

-- Generally 0-2 applicants are accepted for the January start.
-Students who start in January must take the core courses MEDG 520 and 530 in reverse order which can be more challenging.
+- Generally 0-1 PhD applicants are accepted for the January start.
+Students who start in January must take the core courses MEDG 520 and 530 in reverse order which is more challenging.

 If your final grades will not be available until after May 15th, you should not apply at this time.
 There are no exceptions.